Walker, Michigan

 Walker is a city in Kent County in the U.S. state of Michigan.
-The population was 23,537 at the 2010 census.
+A suburb of Grand Rapids, Walker borders the city to the north and west.
+As of the 2020 census, the city had a population of 25,132.

 Walker was originally organized as Walker Township in 1837 and later incorporated as a city in 1962.
-It is part of the Grand Rapids metropolitan area and is bordered by the city of Grand Rapids on the east.
+It is home to the headquarters of Meijer and Bissell.

 History

 The area was first organized as Walker Township on December 30, 1837, the second to be organized in Kent County.
 It initially comprised all of the land in the county north of the Grand River.
 Shortly thereafter in 1838, part of the township was split off to form Ada Township.
 The earliest settlers of the township were Canadian immigrants.
 In 1867, a township hall was built.
 However, the area where the township hall was annexed into Grand Rapids in 1959.

 Walker was established as a city in 1962 to prevent further annexation of the area into Grand Rapids.
 At the time it was made a city, Walker had a population of 11,000.

 The city gained national attention when Gwendolyn Graham and Cathy Wood committed their murders as workers at a nursing home in Walker in 1987.

+In the late 1990s, a shopping mall was proposed by a developer based in Ada near the intersection of Four Mile Road and Walker, though this was opposed by residents who believed it would cause nearby students to skip school, increase crime with gang activity and that it may fail due to the upcoming opening of RiverTown Crossings.